Mnelson1992/virtual-travel-agent-CLI-app/README.md

 # VirtualTravelAgent

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/virtual_travel_agent`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to The Virtual Travel Agent!
+With the help of this application, finding your next vacation destination has never been easier.
+This application provides you with the top ten travel destinations.
+Once you select a destination, you can read a detailed description of the destination.

 ## Installation

+There are 2 options for installing this application

+1.)
 Add this line to your application's Gemfile:

 ```ruby
 gem 'virtual_travel_agent'